dreamingechoes/dreamingechoes.github.io/_posts/2015-10-24-create-a-super-fancy-api-with-grape.md

 end
 ```

 Here we have a little more interesting code.
-As we could see, we have a `params` block, were we define the parameters that we will handle on the request, and then the actions inside the GET.
+We have a `params` block, were we define the parameters that we'll handle on the request, and then the actions inside the GET.
 With the helper `authenticate!` that we have defined before, we check if the token that the user send us is valid.
 If so, we find the product with the `id` from params and pass it to `api_response`.
 If not, we raise an exception and returns this as response.

 So, with GET with and without ID done, lets move on to the next point: POST and PUT.
 Both verbs are similar, but POST is used for create new elements, whereas PUT is used to update.
 POST code will be like that: